JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-primitive-data-types-from-c.md

 ```
 </div>

-C types are mapped in the way you would expect, note that `char` type is mapped to `kotlin.Byte`
+C types are mapped in the way we would expect, note that `char` type is mapped to `kotlin.Byte`
 as it is usually an 8-bit unsigned value.

 | C | Kotlin |